Jonathan Sharrow -- Orangeburg

+Visitation will be held from noon to 7 p.m.
+Saturday, June 20.

-Friends may call at the residence of his wife, Mrs. Geneva Haigler Sharrow, 1223 Hodson Drive, Orangeburg, between the hours of noon to 7:30 p.m. daily or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call at the residence of his wife, Mrs. Geneva Haigler Sharrow, 1223 Hodson Drive, Orangeburg, between the hours of noon and 7:30 p.m. daily, or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.